Big 12 Tournament 2019: Bracket, TV Schedule, Dates and Predictions

 The Jayhawks will win their quarterfinal matchup against the Texas Longhorns, and that will set up a tough semifinal against Texas Tech.

 The Red Raiders and Jayhawks split their two regular-season games, with each team winning at home.
-However, the Jayhawks have something to prove, and Dedric Lawson will play like it.
+However, the Jayhawks have something to prove, and Lawson will play like it.
 Kansas will survive and get to face archrival Kansas State in the title game.

 Kansas will show off its skill and determination, but the Wildcats will match the Jayhawks at every turn.
-Brown will lead the offense and the Wildcats will find a way and win the Big 12 tournament.
+Brown will lead the offense, and the Wildcats will find a way and win the Big 12 tournament.